smattymatty/mathew-storm-site/A_base/content/home.md

 Advocating for a Canadian DjangoCon that reflects our values of safety, inclusion, and openness.
 A conference where ALL developers can participate without fear.

 **Core Fights:**

 - **Tech literacy** as a human right for all Canadians
 - **Decentralized networks** replacing corporate social media
 - **Open source adoption** in government and education
-- **Safe spaces** for tech communities to gather and grow
+- **Public spaces** for tech communities to gather and grow

 ## 📖 The Author & Philosopher

 Heavily inspired by Camus, I'm developing **Humanist Absurdism** - a philosophy for the age of artificial intelligence.
 My fictional opus, **"The Labyrinth of Sisyphus,"** reimagines the absurd hero as a coder eternally debugging the universe.

-*"In an age of algorithmic cruelty, our most radical act is choosing to remain human."*
+*"In an age of algorithms and artificial intelligence, our most radical act is choosing to remain human."*

-Technology represents an existential threat that philosophers of old would have quivered at.
-Today, we must face this.
-The machine learns from our data, but we must learn from our compassion.
+AI presents unprecedented philosophical questions about knowledge, creativity, and human value.
+I explore these through code, community, and fiction.

 **[→ Explore My Philosophical Musings](/philo/intro/)**
 Dive into Humanist Absurdism, Techno-Absurdism, and Neo-Absurdism through the lens of "The Labyrinth of Sisyphus."